 - League of Legends Pro League (LPL) – China

 - League of Legends Champions Korea (LCK) – South Korea

-- League of Legends European Championship (LEC) – Europe
+- League of Legends European Championship (LEC) – EMEA

 - League of Legends Championship Series (LCS) – North America

-The League of Legends World Championship is the climax of every League of Legends season, as it gathers the best performing teams from all the various LoL League across the world.
+The League of Legends World Championship is the climax of every League of Legends season, as it gathers the best-performing League of Legends Worlds qualified teams from all the various LoL leagues worldwide.